-"I don't practice like I used to," he said.
+"I don't practice like I used to," Kraft said.
 "Hopefully, I'll be off the medication by the end of the year."

-Although confident entering the final qualifying stage, Kraft said he's not taking it lightly.
+Although confident going into the final qualifying stage, Kraft said he's not taking it lightly.

-"I know I belong out there on the PGA Tour.
-I've just got to go out there and get it done," Kraft said.
+"I know I belong out there on the PGA Tour; I've just got to go out there and get it done," he said.

-COLLEGES: Jenny Gleason (Clearwater High) tied for 10th, leading UNC-Greensboro to a 10th-place finish in the Edwin Watts/Palmetto Intercollegiate on Kiawah Island, S.C., with a 220.
+COLLEGES: Jenny Gleason (Clearwater High), tied for 10th leading UNC-Greensboro to a 10th-place finish at the Edwin Watts/Palmetto Intercollegiate on Kiawah Island, S.C. with a 220.

-Amanda Dick (Countryside) tied for 24th for the Florida Gators in the Auburn Tiger/Derby Invitational in Alabama.
+Amanda Dick (Countryside) tied for 24th for the Florida Gators at the Auburn Tiger/Derby Invitational in Alabama.
 She shot 9-over 225.

-Kyle Christman (Seminole) fired 3-over 75 for Winthrop University in the Old Dominion/Seascape Invitational in Kitty Hawk, N.C.
+Kyle Christman (Seminole) shot 3-over 75 for Winthrop University at the Old Dominion/Seascape Invitational in Kitty Hawk, N.C.
 He tied for 24th.

 The injury knocked McCaskill unconscious.
 He was taken by helicopter to Bayfront Medical Center where he was treated and released.

 McCaskill said he heard someone yell "fore" just as the ball hit him.
-The man who struck the ball was playing from behind a tree and couldn't see him, McCaskill said.
+The man who struck the ball was playing from behind a tree and couldn't see him, McCaskill added.

-The next day, wearing a construction worker's hard hat, the 12-handicap player was back at the club joking, ready to compete again.
+The next day, wearing a construction worker's hard hat, the 12-handicap golfer was back at the club joking, ready to play again.

 The fourth hit on McCaskill, 73, a retired air conditioning businessman, ties his record of four holes-in-one.

-"I'm more proud of the 25 eagles I've had in my career," McCaskill said.
+"I'm more proud of the 25 eagles I've had in my golfing career," McCaskill said.

-Bagley said after 25 years as a pro at clubs in Massachusetts and Florida, he wants to ease up some and try a different career, such as investments or real estate.
+Bagley said after 25 years as a pro at clubs in Massachusetts and Florida, he wants to ease up some and try a different career field, such as investments or real estate.

 THIS GAME IS EASY: Joseph Lusardi was calm when his 5-iron tee shot on the 103-yard 17th hole at the Chi Chi Rodriguez course landed on the green and trickled into the cup.

-Lusardi, 9, is a fourth-grader at Modesta-Robbins School, located at Chi Chi's.
+Lusardi is a 9-year-old fourth-grader at Modesta-Robbins School, located at Chi Chi's.

-MORE CHI CHI'S: The Silver Jubilee Kids Klassic was played Sunday and Monday.
-Fuzzy Zoeller was the special guest.
+MORE CHI CHI'S: The Chi Chi Silver Jubilee Kids Klassic was held Sunday and Monday (17&18) with special guest Fuzzy Zoeller.